Skip to main content

 • Supporting survivors of power-based personal violence

-If you wish to speak to someone anonymously, please call the 24/7 Anonymous Hotline at 304-906-9930.
-Someone is available to take your call 24 hours a day.
-Confidential employees are individuals who have been identified by the Title IX Coordinator as individuals or entities that DO NOT have to report incidences of sexual misconduct to the Title IX Coordinator.
+If you're wanting to speak to someone anonymously, connect with a member of our Prevention Team by texting or calling the 24/7 Title IX Anonymous Hotline at 304-906-9930.
+The prevention team is made up of confidential employees, who have been identified by the Title IX Coordinator as individuals that DO NOT have to report incidences of prohibited conduct.

 Additional confidential resources include: